technologiesubtile/LISN/README.md

 ![P3201828](https://github.com/user-attachments/assets/79e72d77-c586-4cc9-ab81-840ce5ab3410)  ![P3201844](https://github.com/user-attachments/assets/8266cff3-123a-41cd-a94b-ef1c064ddf58)
 ![P3201826](https://github.com/user-attachments/assets/b53afc89-86ca-4f1d-be5c-de4b3f909943)  ![P3201835](https://github.com/user-attachments/assets/cabad535-b50a-47a4-8927-bba2acd8b6df)

 Here the S11 parameter along with component values.
-But note that these values are the ones of a series circuit.
+But note that the component values displayed by the NanoVNA are the ones of a series circuit.
 Since we have a parallel circuit, we can only look at one of the values while the other is a negligibly high impedance.

 The straight onset corresponds to only 2 measurement points, 100 kHz and 1.099 MHz so nothing shall be conluded from it.
-The first curve with the cursor at 1.099 MHz and a phase of like 45 degree correspond to a case where the impedance of the coil shall be around i*35 Ohm and the parallel resistive load is 50 Ohm which should result in something like 20 Ohm total.
+The first curve with the cursor at 1.099 MHz and a phase of like 135 degree corresponds to a case where the impedance of the coil shall be around i*35 Ohm and the parallel resistive load is 50 Ohm which should result in something like 20 Ohm total.
 It shows around 15 Ohm.

 The second cursor reading about 9 MHz, and 35 Ohm.
 Now, the coil impedance becomes negligibly high and the impedance approaches 50 Ohm (roughly..) and the phase zero.